krestfield/docs/certdog/oauth_integration.md

 <br>

-### Redirect back to Login screen after authentication
+### Redirected back to Login screen after authentication

+<u>Misconfigured Groups</u>

+Authentication seems to complete OK but you are then just redirected back to the login screen.

 This usually indicates that the authentication has failed at the certdog side.
 Check the logs (``[certdog install]\logs\certdog.log``).
 An entry such as the following: